 - orthodontic treatment for eligible dependent children.

-Note: If you do not enroll in the Dental Plan within the first 31 days of initial eligibility or qualifying life event changes, there is a 12-month waiting period for basic and major services, and a two-year waiting period for orthodontic treatment for children.
+Note: If you do not enroll in the Dental Plan within the first 30 days of initial eligibility or within 60 days of a qualifying life event, you generally must wait until the next annual enrollment or qualifying life event to enroll, and when you do enroll, there will be a 12-month waiting period for basic and major services, and a two-year waiting period for orthodontic treatment for children.

 You are eligible for the Dental Plan if you are